What is Dridex malware?

 How does Dridex malware spread?

-Social engineering is used to trick potential victims into downloading and opening attached files, which when run execute a malicious macro which installs the Dridex banking trojan on the machine.
+Social engineering is used to trick potential victims into downloading and opening attached files, which when run execute a malicious macro that installs the Dridex banking trojan on the machine.

 How to detect Dridex using ANY.RUN?